rodstaff/react-practice/README.md

-#react-js-tutorial = 23 videos?!
+#react-js-tutorial = 23 videos
-ref:  LearnCode.academy
+ref:  LearnCode.academy Youtube tutorial

-...although the person doing this video seem to be committing small errors here and there...take note and listen carefully!
+A thorough introduction to React.
+You may need to figure out yourself some of the left-out details on how to set up the development environment properly including folder and route structure so you can start immediately; otherwise, you may get stuck and spend some time on this.
+For example, I have concocted a config.js file that, although not pefect, works for the purpose at hand.